godotengine/godot-website/collections/_article/d3d12-adventures-in-shaderland.md

 The Direct3D rendering driver is now able to apply whatever specialization constant values are needed to the already compiled shader, which was our initial goal.

-Now I have to mention that LLVM bitcode is an akward beast and that it's not trivial to patch a miserable integer due to variable bit-rate encoding.
+Now I have to mention that LLVM bitcode is an awkward beast and that it's not trivial to patch a miserable integer due to variable bit-rate encoding.
 (Speaking of that, the former approach I implemented had a limit on the number of bits that could be patched.
 This imposed big limitations in the usable range of integers and imposed an elephant-sized epsilon for floating point ones; those have been happily lifted in the current one.)

 This is the comparison of the assembly code produced by the same shader, only with different SC values, which allowed in the second case to optimize out a multiplication: